shlermoulodi/django_pomodoro/README.md

 # django_pomodoro
-A minimalist pomodoro built with Django &amp; JavaScript
+A minimalist pomodoro built with Django and JavaScript Alarm sound was totally omitted so as to not create any distractions for the user.